maudoin/cam2ocr2speech/README.md

 ## 📄 Overview

-This application supports individuals with "dys" disorders (e.g., dyslexia, dyspraxia) in working with physical text documents using a computer.
+This offline application supports individuals with "dys" disorders (e.g., dyslexia, dyspraxia) in working with physical text documents using a computer.
 It provides the following features:

 - 🔊 Reads aloud selected text from PDFs using Text-to-Speech (TTS).
 - 📝 Adding Text and Printing PDF
 - 🖼️ Generates a PDF from an image with selectable text layer via character recognition (OCR).
 - ✂️ Automatically detects document boundaries in images for perspective correction and edit contours manually.
+- ⌧ [Aruco](doc/aruco.pdf) marker detection to unskew and stitch two capture from a single A4 sheet.
 - 📷 Captures images using a webcam or loads images from files.
+- 🌐 Fully Offline

 ---